PSA Dissertation Award

-The 2024 PSA Dissertation Award goes to Ewelina Sikora (Central European University, Vienna/Budapest) for her work “Table set for diplomats: food, drink, and politics in Poland-Lithuania’s diplomatic relations, 1674–1696”.
+• Award Winner: Ewelina Sikora (Central European University, Vienna/Budapest) for “Table set for diplomats: food, drink, and politics in Poland-Lithuania’s diplomatic relations, 1674–1696”.
 (Comparative History, supervisor: Jan Hennings).
 Ewelina combined the study of food history with diplomatic history to create a cultural narrative of Polish-Lithuanian foreign relations, analyzing how culinary exchanges influenced political negotiations.

-Leah Valtin-Erwin “The Shop Across the Border: Western European Retail and the Making of Post–Communist (Super–)Market Societies in Eastern Europe, 1989—1999” (Indiana University Bloomington, Supervisor: Padraic Kenney)
+• Honorable Mention: Leah Valtin-Erwin for “The Shop Across the Border: Western European Retail and the Making of Post–Communist (Super–)Market Societies in Eastern Europe, 1989—1999” (Indiana University Bloomington, Supervisor: Padraic Kenney)

-Aleksandra Jakubczak “(Sex)Worker, Migrant, Daughter: The Jewish Economics of Sex and Mobility, 1870-1939” (Columbia University, Supervisor: Rebecca Kobrin)
+• Honorable Mention: Aleksandra Jakubczak for “(Sex)Worker, Migrant, Daughter: The Jewish Economics of Sex and Mobility, 1870-1939” (Columbia University, Supervisor: Rebecca Kobrin)

-The Polish Studies Association (PSA) holds its first bi-annual competition for the best Polish-themed English-language dissertation.
+The Polish Studies Association (PSA) holds its second bi-annual competition for the best Polish-themed English-language dissertation.

 1. a nomination by the dissertation advisor consisting either of